 In a world where technology overbears the response of life, pollutants play a major part in degrading the quality of life.
 Pollutants are present everywhere in nature.
 They are both inside and outside our homes and our human bodies.
 Their impact on human health is worrying as they adversely affect the functioning of critical organs in the human body.
 More recently, a lot of diseases have been discovered by medical science which hampers human health to a great extent.
-Some of the major health problems even stagnant growth and degrades the quality of life for individuals.
+Some of the major health problems even stagnant growth and degrading the quality of life for individuals.
 These are so harmful that they lead to serious illnesses like lung disease, nerve damage, gastrointestinal infections, blindness, etc.

 What are Pollutants?